 - Farm House at Breckenridge Brewery: One of the newest additions to Littleton is this ranch-style campus, which includes a restaurant with fresh, local salads, sandwiches, entrees and desserts; a dog-friendly outdoor beer garden; and a brewing facility that produces 65,000 barrels per year.

 Littleton is accessible from downtown via the RTD Light Rail C or D lines.
 You can also bike a portion of the 85 miles of bike trails to Littleton from downtown Denver by following the Platte River Trail south to Chatfield State Park in Englewood to the Mary Carter Greenway Trail.

-- Western Welcome Week: Every August, Littleton hosts Western Welcome Week, a ten-day street fair that draws attention to Denver's local non-profit organizations.
+- Western Welcome Week: Every August, Littleton hosts a 10-day street fair that draws attention to Denver's local non-profit organizations.

 - Annual Events: The town also hosts a Mardi Gras celebration, an annual Main Street Block Party in June, a Zombie Crawl and Pig Roast in October, and a Candlelight Walk to kick off the holiday season.

 - Metro Denver Farmers' Market: Wednesdays from June-October you can find locally grown produce, humanely raised meats, eggs, cheese, baked goods, flowers, prepared foods and more at this market at Aspen Grove on Santa Fe Drive.